 “An apple a day keeps the doctor away.”

-So then, this phrase is at least 153 years old.
+So in summary, this phrase is at least 153 years old.

 Does An Apple a Day Really Keep The Doctor Away?

-This phrase is a common one, and when some people hear it, they may wonder: Would eating an apple a day really keep the doctor away forever?
-Well, obviously not.
-Eating an apple every day can certainly have health benefits (this fruit has dietary fiber, for one, which aids the digestive process), but even if you’re as fit as a fiddle and you eat healthy, you can still get sick.
-Indeed, an apple every day will not make a person immune to sickness.
+This phrase is a common one, and when some people hear it, they might wonder: Does eating an apple a day keep the doctor away forever?
+Well, no it doesn’t.
+While eating an apple every day can have health benefits (apples are a good source of fiber, for example), a person can still run into health problems even if they are eating healthy.
+Indeed, an apple every day does not make one immune to sickness.

 Basically, the phrase is not meant to be taken literally.
-The idea this proverb is conveying is that eating healthier can help to keep the doctor away.
+The idea this proverb is expressing is that eating healthier can help to keep the doctor away.